 Description:This silver denarius coin was minted in Rome in 83 BC and features the head of Venus wearing an earring and a necklace.
 The name of moneyer C. Norbanus, who was the appointed mint magistrate that issued this coin, is shown below Venus.
 In Roman mythology, Venus was the goddess of love, beauty, sex, fertility, prosperity and military victory.
 She was a major figure in Roman religious festivals and many temples were dedicated to her.

 Venus was born of sea-foam and was the Roman equivalent of the Greek goddess Aphrodite.
 In Rome's foundation myth, Venus was the divine mother of the Trojan prince Aeneas, the ancestor of Rome's founder Romulus.
 Her sacred month was April, the springtime blossoming of trees and flowers.
 It was a tradition for prospective Roman brides to offer Venus a gift before the wedding.
 Julius Caesar claimed Venus as his ancestor and had adopted her as his protectress.
 In 46 BC, Caesar dedicated a temple to Venus in his forum in Rome.

-The reverse of this denarius coin depicts a grain ear, fasces (a bundle of wooden sticks with an axe blade, which symbolized strength through unity) and caduceus (a staff, which was a symbol of commerce and negotiation).
-The moneyer (appointed mint magistrate that issued the coin) C. Norbanus, is prominently shown on the obverse of this coin.
-The Roman denarius coin was introduced in 211 BC and was the equivalent of around 2 days pay for a Roman Soldier.
+The reverse of this ancient denarius coin depicts a grain ear, fasces (a bundle of wooden sticks with an axe blade, which symbolized strength through unity) and caduceus (a staff, which was a symbol of commerce and negotiation).
+The Roman denarius coin was introduced in 211 BC and was the equivalent of around two days’ pay for a Roman Soldier.
 It was the principal denomination and backbone of the Roman economy, until it ceased to be minted in the middle of the third century.